-So far in 2019 we have brought on a new designer, expanded the system we have, and developed many new kinds of jewellery!
+In 2019 Andrew Holloway became a part of the Armet team.
+We also expanded the system we have, and developed many new kinds of jewellery!
 (Soon to come to the website, don't worry)

-Calgary Stampede 2019 will be our first, big push to market our jewellery.
-After more than a year of preparation, we look forward to seeing how it will be received.
+Calgary Stampede 2019 was our first, big push to market our jewellery.
+After more than a year of preparation, and we look forward to doing it again next year!